DDT (professional wrestling): Double underhook DDT

 Innovated by Kenta Kobashi.
 Instead of applying a head or facelock, the wrestler bends the opponent forward and hooks each arm behind the opponent's head, a position known as a butterfly.
 The wrestler then tucks the opponent's head under one of their arms and falls back to pull the opponent down either flat on their face, which is the more common variant, or onto the top of their head, causing them to roll over like in a regular DDT.
 It is also known as a double arm DDT or a butterfly DDT.
-Mick Foley, Stevie Richards, Drew McIntyre, and Jon Moxley have all popularized variations of this DDT: Foley used an unnamed jumping version, Richards uses a lifting version he calls the Stevie-T, McIntyre used a snap version called the Future Shock, and Moxley uses a lift-and-snap version called the Paradigm Shift.
+Mick Foley, Stevie Richards, Drew McIntyre, and Jon Moxley have all popularized variations of this DDT: Foley used an unnamed jumping version, Richards uses a lifting version he calls the Stevie-T, McIntyre uses a snap version called the Future Shock (formerly known as the Scot Drop), and Moxley uses a lift-and-snap version called the Death Rider (formerly known as the Paradigm Shift), which was referred to as Dirty Deeds during his time in WWE.
+Since arriving in WWE, Blake Monroe (formerly known as Mariah May) has also adopted this move as a finisher, calling it the Beauty Shot or the Glamour Shot.